-Magnesium is the critical nutrient and citrate is the portion that magnesium is bound to.
+Magnesium is a critical nutrient and citrate is the portion that magnesium is bound to.

 Magnesium can be bound to different compounds to either increase absorption, decrease absorption, or alter how magnesium gets into your cells.

-Magnesium citrate is special because of much is absorbed after ingestion.
+Magnesium citrate is special because much is absorbed after ingestion.

-Much of the magnesium bound to citrate remains in the gastrointestinal tract which has special implications on GI function.
+Much of the magnesium bound to citrate remains in the gastrointestinal tract which has special implications for GI function.

 Because magnesium can act on smooth muscle it can improve the regularity of bowel movements (making it a potent treatment for constipation).